tohewi/cloudGovernance/README.md

 Note: Patterns themselves can be modified/customized in the code.
 They are the baseline patterns in the standards context where API development has been happening.

+### Technical requirements
+Technical requirements originate from the technologies in use
+- On-premises AD: class specific character and length limits
+- Azure DevOps: project and component naming limitations on non-compliant characters
+- Azure: resource naming limitations, as in storage account with character and length limitations
+- Application portfolio systems: character set limitations that prevent/cause issues in data replication
+- Human aspect: a readable and understandable name for the Application helps application users to communicate with Application Support and people tend to invent names for apps that they use rather than a noncomprehensable string.

 ### Application name modifiers
 Typically, there are words that should not be included in Application names.
 Those words can be, for example: company name, organization name, certain technology, etc.
 Such words may be completely blocked from the Application name or there may be an abbreviation that is to be used.
 Abbreviations can also be made static in how they are processed by the short name function *Get-ShortName*.